tsiyuki/SI507project_crshu/README.md

 ![wrong_name](https://github.com/tsiyuki/SI507project_crshu/blob/master/screenshots/wrong_park_name.png)

 - For the second part of the homepage, if the user entered an valid park name which exists in the database, then an page with the detailed infomation about that park would show up.
+For example, you can enter `Devils Tower` too see the result.
 The screenshot is displayed below.
 Also in the bottom of the page, a link is provided to return to the home page.

 ![correct_name](https://github.com/tsiyuki/SI507project_crshu/blob/master/screenshots/park_info.png)